 This section covers starting and operating the genset.
 Read through this entire section before attempting to start the genset.
-It is essential that the operator be completely familiar with the genset.
+It is essential for safe operation that the operator be completely familiar with the genset.

 PRE-START CHECKS

 Before starting, be sure the following checks have been made and the unit is ready for operation.